emilyrdavies/BSCI435-Final/README.md

-# BSCI435-Final
+# Simulating the Impact of NMDA Receptor Antagonists on Reward and Executive Circuitry in Obsessive-Compulsive Disorder
-Final project for BSCI435: Quantitative and Computational Biosciences.
+(Extensions on an existing dynamical systems model) Final project for BSCI435: Quantitative and Computational Biosciences